 \section{Introduction}

 The global error or {\em a posteriori} error represents the actual numerical error resulting after applying a time-stepping algorithm.
 Calculating this error and controlling it by step-size reduction are generally viewed as expensive processes, and therefore in practice only local error or the error from one step to the next is used for error estimation and control \cite{Sundials,petsc-user-ref-e,Trilinos,MATLAB}.
-It is known that local error estimation is not always suitable, especially for problems with unstable modes or long integration times \cite{Higham_1991,Hairer_B2008_I}.
+In general, however, local error estimates cannot predict how those local errors will propagate through the simulation, and for some problems these local errors can grow to be larger than intended.
+Therefore, from the end-user perspective, local error estimation (LEE) is not always suitable, especially for problems with unstable modes or long integration times \cite{Higham_1991,Hairer_B2008_I} because the solution may end up having unexpectedly large numerical errors.
 This aspect prompts us to revisit global error estimation in order to make it more transparent and practical, which ultimately leads to better error control and reliable accuracy.

 In this study we introduce and analyze efficient strategies for estimating global errors for time-stepping algorithms.
 We present a unifying approach that includes most of the classical strategies as particular cases, and we develop new algorithms that fall under general linear time-stepping schemes.
 One of the most comprehensive surveys for global error estimation is by Skeel \cite{Skeel_1986}.
 We focus on a subset of the methods discussed therein and generalize some of the results presented there.